juliomauro/gb-wordle/README.md

 # gb-wordle

-A WORDLE clone for the Nintendo Game Boy!
+A WORDLE clone for the Nintendo Game Boy PT-BR Version !

 You can play it online [here](https://nezza.github.io/gbwordle/)!